Success! this Exam Successfully Added.

 PWD 10 years

-Ex-Servicemen (ESM) / Disabled ExServicemen (DESM) Actual period of service rendered in Defence Forces + 3 years (8 years for disabled ex-servicemen belonging to SC/ST) Maximum age limit subject to 50 years
+Ex-Servicemen (ESM) / Disabled Ex-Servicemen (DESM) Actual period of service rendered in Defence Forces + 3 years (8 years for disabled ex-servicemen belonging to SC/ST).
+Maximum age limit subject to 50 years.

 IBPS Clerk Education Qualification

-• Candidates should be proficient in the official language of the State/UT they are applying for.
+Additionally, candidates should be proficient in the official language of the State/UT they are applying for.
+They must be able to read, write, and speak the local language, as this may be verified during the selection process.

 IBPS Clerk Nationality